 - plant -plant -18 cm

-After plantation humidity at 80% maintained for 4 -6 weeks to avoid desiccation of plants.
+After plantation, humidity at 80% was maintained for 4 -6 weeks to avoid plants’ desiccation.

 Cultural Practices for Dutch rose